marcopolo4k/Provision/README.md

 Provision
 ==========

-Script to provision files to a new server
+Script to provision files to CentOS VM's

 # Usage
 Use one or two arguments: